 As of the 1st of July 2023, the Fresh Start plan, proposed by the Labor government, replaces the outgoing First Home Buyer Choice introduced by the previous Liberal government.
 The Fresh Start plan features lower house price caps and offers full exemptions from stamp duty for first-home buyers (FHBs) purchasing homes valued at $800,000 or less.

-If you’re a first-time homebuyer in NSW, it’s important to understand your options and determine the best course of action.
+If you’re a first-time homebuyer in NSW, it’s important to understand your options and determine a course of action.
 To help you make an informed decision, Crunch Finance has analyzed the possibilities and crunched the numbers.
 Here is our guide for FHBs in NSW as the stamp duty reform takes effect in the state.

 In simple terms, this new update means you will pay no stamp duty on a house up to the value of $800,000